navipartner/docs/content/en/docs/retail/printing/how-to/receipt_print_template/index.md

 ---
 Through this example, you will learn how to create a simple print template for a receipt.

+  {{< alert icon="📝" text="NaviPartner provides a large selection of predefined templates for most typical processes, optimized for various printers and print media.
+You can retrieve these predefined templates with the <b>Download Template Data</b> action in the <b>Print Template List</b> administrative section.
+Some of these templates are created specifically for printing receipts - EPSON_RECEIPT_2 / EPSON_RECEIPT_LOYAL."/>}}

 ## Create a basic receipt print template

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Print Template List**, and open the related link.